What to Expect

 If your oncology team recommends proton therapy, you’ll need to plan ahead for a course of treatment that will typically cover a period of four to eight weeks.
 Your planning should include considering where you’ll live during this time—if you live beyond a commuting distance to Seattle.

 Seattle Cancer Care Alliance (SCCA) makes available short-term rental housing for patients.
-For more information on housing opportunities in Seattle, please visit our Housing Options section.
+For more information on housing opportunities in Seattle, visit our Housing Options section.

 Initial Consultation and Treatment Planning